qsnake/gpaw/doc/exercises/exercises.rst

 .. _Python: http://www.python.org

-For comments and questions, write to the :ref:`gpaw-devel-ml`.
+For comments and questions, write to the :ref:`ml`.

 .. toctree::
    :maxdepth: 1